oracle-quickstart/oci-hortonworks/hdf/README.md

 | Recommended | VM.Standard2.4   | VM.Standard2.16              |
 | Minimum     | VM.Standard2.1   | VM.Standard2.8               |

-Host types can be customized in the env-vars file referenced below.
+Host types can be customized in the this template.
 Also included with this template is an easy method to customize block volume quantity and size as pertains to HDFS capacity.
 See "variables.tf" for more information in-line.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oci-quickstart/oci-prerequisites).

 ## Scaling

-Scale the number of supervisors by incrementing the value of MasterNodeCount in env-vars prior to deployment.
+Scale the number of supervisors by incrementing the value of MasterNodeCount in "variables.tf" prior to deployment.

-	export TF_VAR_MasterNodeCount="3"
+	variable "MasterNodeCount" { default = "3" }

 By default this deploys a 3 node cluster.